Three of the passengers, including the campaign staffer driving, were checked out at Cass County Memorial Hospital in Atlantic, Iowa

-"We are made stronger when we remember who we are fighting for -- for all that have walked before us, their presence still shines, lighting the way forward as we strive to accomplish our mission," he said
+“We are made stronger when we remember who we are fighting for – for all that have walked before us, their presence still shines, lighting the way forward as we strive to accomplish our mission,” he said on Facebook.

 Iowa State Police Sgt.
 Nathan Ludwig told CNN that the accident happened on I-80 near Atlantic around 9:45 a.m.
 CT when the driver lost control of the van after attempting to change lanes.
 The van traveled through the median and was broadsided by a Chevrolet Avalanche pickup truck.

 The campaign said three of the passengers, including the campaign staffer driving, were examined and released from Cass County Memorial Hospital in Atlantic, Iowa.